RASL — Retrieval of Arbitrary Structures & Links

 the CID for which isbafkreifn5yxi7nkftsn46b6x26grda57ict7md2xuvfbsgkiahe2e7vnq4

 .
-This can be published as this RASL URL:web+rasl://bafkreifn5yxi7nkftsn46b6x26grda57ict7md2xuvfbsgkiahe2e7vnq4;berjon.com/
+This can be published as this RASL URL:rasl://bafkreifn5yxi7nkftsn46b6x26grda57ict7md2xuvfbsgkiahe2e7vnq4/?hint=berjon.com

 .
 A client can retrieve it by constructing the a request to this URL:https://berjon.com/.well-known/rasl/bafkreifn5yxi7nkftsn46b6x26grda57ict7md2xuvfbsgkiahe2e7vnq4

 .
-In turn, the latter may simply 307 back tohttps://berjon.com/kitten.jpg
+In turn, the latter may simply return a 307 redirect back tohttps://berjon.com/kitten.jpg

 .
-(Yes, this is HTTP with extra steps, but the extra steps get you self-certifying content.) - If the response is a redirect but not a 307, the client should treat it as if it had been a 307 anyway.
+(Yes, this is HTTP with extra steps, but the extra steps get you self-certifying content.) - If the response is a redirect but not a 307, the client SHOULD treat it as if it had been a 307 anyway.

 - If none of the responses are successful, return failure.